atomlabor/d1scogs-rabbit/README.md

 ### What is it?
 d1scogs-rabbit puts your real Discogs vinyl collection into your pocket – always available, completely live, always cool!
-There’s **no barcode reader** – just an ultra-fast search filter for your records and CDs straight from Discogs.

 ### Features